harrisonpim/theblackhart.co.uk/README.md

 ## Developing

-I use `netlify-cli` for local development.
-Run `yarn add netlify-cli -g` to install it.
+I use [the vercel cli](https://vercel.com/docs/cli) for local development.
+Run `npm install --include=dev` to install it along with the other dependencies.

-Then run `ntl dev` to get a local version of the site running.
-Environment variables for prismic etc will be pulled directly from netlify, assuming you have the correct access permissions.
+Then run `vercel dev` to get a local version of the site running.
+Environment variables for prismic, stripe, etc should be stored in a `.env.local` file.

+## Testing

+Run `npm run test` to run the tests.

+The tests are also run as a github action for each PR, ensuring that we never deploy a broken site.

 ## Deploying

-The site is rebuilt and deployed automatically on netlify whenever:
+The site is rebuilt and deployed automatically on vercel whenever:

 - there's a change to the content in prismic (Ideally, changes are bundled together into a release)
-- there's a new commit to the master branch of this repo (new PRs will generate a build which is deployed to a preview URL)
+- there's a new commit to the master branch of this repo.
+New PRs will generate a preview build which is deployed to a secondary URL.

 As changes on either side are relatively infrequent compared to the build time, we have no problem rebuilding the site from scratch on each change.

-Tests are run as part of the build, ensuring that we never deploy a broken site.